mr-abhishek-kumar-singh/portfolio/index.md

 Many more such attacks exist in the real world.
 While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of the internet.

 On that note, I welcome you to my portfolio website.
 Happy reading...

-## About Me
-I am a cybersecurity professional and automation engineer with a strong background in penetration testing, security automation, and cloud security.
-With hands-on experience in ethical hacking, network security, and automation, I am passionate about securing digital assets and streamlining security processes through scripting and automation.

-Fun fact: The word hacker was first used by members of the MIT to describe attackers who would illegally bypass security measures gaining access to data and software

 ## Skills
 - **Penetration Testing**: Web applications, APIs, Mobile apps, Network infrastructure